rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ## Save Your Work

 All the editings only change the in-memory buffer content, they will not be saved to file system until you execute so.
-For example, once you are in normal mode, to save the current contents to the file system, type:
+For example, once you are in normal mode, to save the current buffer to file system, type:

 ```text
 :js Rsvim.buf.writeSync(Rsvim.buf.current());<Enter>